Sebastianhju/Runeterra-5e/Trolls.md

+# Races
+> The species of the worlds of the Multiverse are numerous and diverse.
+From the bipedal vastaya to the winged tiger-like protectors, from the magical to the unremarkable.
+---
+# Table of Content
+- [Trolls]
+- [Yordles]
+- [Vastayan]
+- [Humans]
+- [Minotaurs]

 # Trolls

 > Trolls are, for the most part, hulking *brutish creatures, found in many of Runeterra’s least hospitable environments.
 Though not invulnerable, they are blessed with a hardy constitution and the ability to heal more quickly than other mortal races—especially the feeble humans.
 This means they can endure extremes of climate and scarce resources merely by out-surviving their rivals, and this is the most likely reason some of the largest known tribes still call the mountains of the Freljord home.*